Another minor miracle in Madrid: Unlikely saviour Rodrygo resurrects Real's Champions League hopes | Goal.com

 Despite the win, Madrid still sit third in Group B. Despite the goal, Rodrygo is far from assured of a game at the weekend.

 It's no wonder, then, that the teenager looked to heavens after his later winner.
-Both he and Zidane will feel their prayers were answered on another testing night in Madrid.
+Both he and Zidane will feel their prayers were answered on the night of another minor miracle in Madrid.